lexiouellette228/Quantum_Circuit_Cutting/README.md

 # Quantum Circuit Cutting Group Project

 Below is a description of the project, our demonstration process, and the an explantation of the results of the project.
+You can find our qiskit code in the .ipynb file.
+We used Google Collaborate to write and run the code on both a simulator and a real IMB quantum computer.

 What is Quantum Circuit Cutting?